ArpitCodeNinja/ollama_Bank/README.md

 ## 📋 Overview

-**BankRAG** is a Retrieval-Augmented Generation demo application that combines **Ollama** (local LLM) with a **vector database** to create an intelligent banking knowledge assistant.
-The system answers user queries about banking by retrieving relevant information from a knowledge base and generating context-aware responses.
+**BankRAG** is a Retrieval-Augmented Generation (RAG) demo application that combines the power of Ollama (local LLM) with a vector database to create an intelligent banking knowledge assistant.
+The system can answer user queries about banking by retrieving relevant information from a banking knowledge base and generating context-aware responses.

 ### 🎯 Key Features